carbon-language/carbon-lang/mlir/docs/Quantization.md

     *   CMPLZ
     *   CMPGZ

-### Fixed-point math ops
+### Fixed-point math operationss

-TODO: This op set only has enough ops to lower a simple power-of-two RealAddEwOp.
+TODO: This operation set only has enough operations to lower a simple power-of-two RealAddEwOp.

 *   RoundingDivideByPotFxpOp